 Neuroplasticity is the ability of the brain to adapt to change by altering its functional and structural properties.
 This is what gives us the ability to learn new things and acquire new skills.
 Exercise has been shown to enhance neuroplasticity, enabling the brain to reorganize and grow new neuronal connections.

 Exercise has been shown to induce the release of hormones that can enhance the growth of brain cells in the hippocampus, a part of the brain that’s vital for memory and learning.
 Exercise has also been shown to cause the hippocampus itself to grow in size.
-This is very important when it comes to lowering the risk of age-related brain diseases such as Alzheimer’s.
+This is very important when it comes to lowering the risk of age-related brain loss.

 Regulates mood-boosting chemicals